Qiskit/qiskit-addon-cutting/INSTALL.rst

     pip install tox notebook -e '.[notebook-dependencies,dev,pyscf,cplex]'

-If you installed the notebook dependencies, you should be ready to run the notebooks in the docs.
+If you installed the notebook dependencies, you can get started with CKT by running the notebooks in the docs.

 .. code::